CatherineMeng/FGYM-user-demo/README.md

 If you would like to modify an existing project as a starting point, the "Host Example" folder provides two complete examples of Deep RL algorithms on two different GYM benchmarking environments:
 Cartpole(DQN) and Pong(PPO).

+The "cpp_srcs" folder include FPGA HLS source codes for different versions of agent policy models that we developed for user demonstration.
+They can be compiled and used for generating bitstreams for different DNN policies with customization of parameters in the header files.

 ### (Optional) Pre-Execution